 - Industrial control systems – supervisory control and data acquisition (SCADA), distributed control systems, programmable logic controllers, and human-machine interface technologies combined with cyber security measure for safety-critical controls in most industrial applications.

-- Digital manufacturing – working with our digital environment group to apply industrial internet of things (IoT) and visualisation technologies for in-process monitoring, predictive maintenance, asset tagging and tracking, and the integration of cyber-physical systems with machine learning and artificial intelligence techniques.
+- Digital manufacturing – working with digital engineering specialists from our simulation & verification group to apply industrial internet of things (IoT) and visualisation technologies for in-process monitoring, predictive maintenance, asset tagging and tracking, and the integration of cyber-physical systems with machine learning and artificial intelligence techniques.

 We focus on bringing technologies through the challenging middle stages of technology development, moving from proof of concept towards production readiness.
 Typical development projects include: